XLS vs XLSX: What's the Difference?

 Excel to PDFIf you work with Excel files, you've probably seen both .xls and .xlsx file extensions.
 They're both Excel formats, but there are important differences.

 Need to view an Excel file?
-Open XLS or XLSX files instantly in your browser with the LinkyHost XLSX Viewer — no Excel required.
+Open XLS or XLSX files instantly in your browser with the Linkyhost XLSX Viewer — no Excel required.

 Quick Comparison